JohanCar1sson/cardeaduino/README.md

 # cardeaduino

 Microcontroller that makes discouraging sounds when a doorknob is touched (like racking the slide on a shotgun, or a dog growling).
 The original PCM library [1] only allowed playing a single sound once.
 My modified version that removes this restriction is in this repo.
+I've also added support for playback of bit-crushed audio (with bit depth reduced to 4, 2 or 1).

 I'll use an Arduino Uno for the first iteration, because the PCM library is currently AVR only.